Afrrcyn/compYear2/progLanguagesParadigm/Pointers, MALLOC and Stdlib.md

 ### Stdlib

 ##### String
-We have to standard copy functions
+We have two standard copy functions
 ```c
 char *strcpy(char *dest, const char *src);
 char *strncpy(char *dest, const char *src, size_t n);
 ```
 The second one being better because what happens if the string you're copying to is smaller than the string you're copying?
 So use `strncpy()` where you can!
+In `strncpy()` you can put the size of the destination buffer to avoid errors

 We also have functions for concatenation
 ```c